practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Factor/README.md

 ### Inefficient (recursive) Fibonacci number calculation

-Mostly with the help of the chapter [Learning the Tools](https://docs.factorcode.org/content/article-tour-tools.html), I was able to get this complete [Factor script](./fibonacci.factor) done:
+Mostly with the help of the chapter [Learning the Tools](https://docs.factorcode.org/content/article-tour-tools.html) and hints of the Factor interpretor, I was able to get this [Factor script](./fibonacci.factor) done:

 ```
 USING: io kernel math prettyprint ;  !
 USING: declares external vocabularies to borrow tools from